philippgille/serve/README.md

 2. `cd` into the root directory of this repository
 3. Execute: `go build`

-> Note: The binaries in GitHub Releases are shrinked with additional Go linker flags
+> Note: The binaries in GitHub Releases are shrinked with additional Go linker flags and UPX

 To also make `serve` available as command in other directories: